Actors

 Childhood Acting Career & Ghost World Breakthrough

-Scarlett Johansson made her big-screen debut in the mid-1990s, when she was nine years old, playing a role in the fantasy comedy North, directed by Rob Reiner.
+Scarlett Johansson made her big-screen debut in the mid-1990s, at the age of nine, playing a role in the fantasy comedy North, directed by Rob Reiner.
 Praised for her performance, she followed this with minor roles in several movies, including Just Cause, If Lucy Fell, and Home Alone 3.

 After working with Hollywood legends such as the Coen brothers on the film The Man Who Wasn’t There, Johansson gained mainstream exposure for her role in Eight-Legged Freaks.
 Co-starring David Arquette, the movie marked her breakthrough into blockbuster filmmaking, and her performance in Ghost World cemented her growing reputation.